fercreek/personal-blog/content/my-impossible-list.md

 - Get 100 blog visits, all time
 - Be the CTO of a startup

+# Business Goals

+- Have a barbershop
+- E-commerce
+- Software running online

 # Habit Goals

 - Read 20 pages a day